 Though my collection consists of mechanical clocks exclusively, now there is an exception, a vintage Sessions electric table clock, model 3W with sweep second hand, made, of course, by the Sessions Clock Co.
 Forestville, Connecticut in 1936 and sold in Canada (a Canadian Standards Approval sticker is on the back).
 Also on the back, it … More Sessions electric table clock, model 3W

-I have worked on Gilbert movements previously but this one is a little different; it has a rod gong with two striking hammers.
-Disassembly was routine but required the removal of parts to separate the plates.
-The Gilbert Clock Company began making clocks in December of 1828 and produced clocks over a span of 130 … More Gilbert 2038 tambour clock with Normandy Chime – servicing the movement
+I have worked on Gilbert movements previously and each one has slight differences.
+This one has a rod gong with two striking hammers.
+Disassembly was routine but required the removal of some parts to separate the plates.
+The Gilbert Clock Company began making clocks in December of 1828 and produced clocks over a span of … More Gilbert 2038 tambour clock with Normandy Chime – servicing the movement

 My wife was going through the online catalogue of an estate auction recently and found an attractive vintage Gilbert tambour style clock.
 “Are you interested?” she said.
 “Sure”, I said, “put a maximum bid of $35”.
 We won the bid at $25 + tax and buyer’s premium, so, still under $35 CDN.
 Would I have … More Gilbert model 2038 8-day mantel clock with Normandy Chime

 Winter, along with the dry conditions of a typical Canadian home, can play havoc with wooden clock cases.
 In Canada we generally shut the doors and windows to keep the cold air out from mid November to mid March and we may stay inside for days at a time.
 During our Canadian winter we have … More Dry home and clock case issues